 With the Edge Blending settings you can specify overlapping in pixel values as well as power - gamma correction - on each side of the screen that has an other screen surrounding.

 Mitti supports playback of Audio Cues - as well as audio track of Video Cues-, and will route audio to your system's default audio device by default.
 You can set the sound card you need in the Audio Output Preferences which accessible either from the Outputs menu or from the Project Preferences.

-All Video Cues will use these settings by default, but you can route individual Video Cues to use a different channels and limit the volume in Cue's Audio Output Preferences.
+All Cues will use these settings by default, but you can set different output routing and volume individually in Cue's Audio Output Preferences.